ersiver/sample-testing/README.md

     c) Run the test using runBlockingTest because both insertTask and getTaskById are suspend functions.

     d) You use the DAO as normal, accessing it from your database instance.

+## TDD - Test Driven Development

++ Write the test for a new feature before implementing the feature itself
++ Run the tests a first time - it will fail as the feature is not yet implemented
++ Implement the feature
++ Run the test again and check that it pass
++ In this way you are sure that the test actually tests your code.

+This is especially a good process to follow when fixing a bug in a feature:
++ Implement a test that exposes the bug (the test fails)
++ Fix the bug in the codebase
++ Check that the test is now running successfully

 ## License
 Copyright 2019 Google, Inc (all resources are from AndroidDevelopers Codelabs).